+Save up those TP rolls and wad up your socks.

+Arrange TP rolls like bowling pins on one end of the hall.
+Stock up a few balled-up socks on the other.
+Bowl or throw at the “pins,” and you’ve got an indoor bowling alley.
+There’s tons of other crafts you can do with toilet paper rolls, too.

-Amass a small collection of hand-me-down clothes and thrift store finds in a dress-up box for your kids.
-They can use these to create costumes for a play, with you as the audience.
+It was later changed to: Collect hand-me-down clothes and thrift store finds as a dress-up box.
+Kids can create costumes for a play, with you as the audience.
 Or, they can let their stuffed animals star as puppets, and hide behind the couch for a dramatic reenactment starring their pretend friends.

 You can also make a simple puppet show theater with a spring-loaded curtain rod and a piece of fabric in a doorway.

 7. Have an indoor picnic or tea party.

-Lay out an outdoor tablecloth on the floor, and enjoy lunch together.
-Kids think it’s a big treat to do the everyday in a special place, and the floor is one of those places.
-Or brew up some warm tea (my daughter’s favorite is blackberry), and have a little tea time in cups with saucers, alongside crackers or sweet bread for an afternoon treat.
+Lay out an outdoor tablecloth on the floor for lunch—kids think it’s a big treat to do the everyday in a special place.
+Or, brew some tea (my daughter’s favorite is blackberry), and have a little tea time in cups with saucers, alongside crackers or bread for an afternoon treat.

 8. Make homemade play-doh.

-Play-doh made from scratch is incredibly easy, and you can make an endless array of colors with basic food dye.
-Plus, it doesn’t have that awful commercial-brand smell.
+Play-doh made from scratch is easy, and you can make an endless array of colors with basic food dye.
 Spread the outdoor tablecloth on the floor, and give them dull knives, a rolling pin, and some cookie cutters.

 9. Help with chores.

+10. Save TP rolls and wad up your socks.

+Arrange toilet paper rolls like bowling pins on one end of the hall.
+Stock up a few balled-up socks on the other.
+Bowl or throw at the pins, and you’ve got an indoor bowling alley.
+There’s tons of other crafts you can do with toilet paper rolls, too.